Harchytekt/myConfig/Atom.md

 ## Theme

 - UI Theme: One Dark
-- Syntax Thema: One Dark
+- Syntax Theme: One Dark